from BPTK_Py.bptk import bptk

 Unfortunately, our new ordering policy still leads to a huge whiplash effect – this is because each of the players in the supply chain uses the same ordering policy and tries to ensure that the target inventory level is reached and the order pipeline is filled.
 Because the consumer places a larger order, the retailer has to place an even larger order.
 And the wholesaler then places an even larger order … you can see this effect nicely in the graph below.

-title="Remember Open Orders – Order Behaviour",
+scenarios="Remember Open Orders – Order Behaviour",

-y_label="Beer Ordered",
+x_label="Beer Ordered",

-equations=["brewery.sending_orders","distributor.sending_orders","wholesaler.sending_orders","retailer.sending_orders", "consumer.sending_orders"],
+y_label=["brewery.sending_orders","distributor.sending_orders","wholesaler.sending_orders","retailer.sending_orders", "consumer.sending_orders"],

-"sd_dsl_beergame_include_supply_line_brewery.sending_orders" : "Brewery",
+series_names"sd_dsl_beergame_include_supply_line_brewery.sending_orders" : "Brewery",

 "sd_dsl_beergame_include_supply_line_distributor.sending_orders" : "Distributor",